h183502/dat110public/week15/week15.md

-## Lab Week 15: 23/4 - 16/4
+## Lab Week 15: 23/4 - 26/4

-The assignment this week constitute the second part of the mandatory project 4 in the course.
+The lab this week is constitute the second part of the mandatory project 4 in the course.
 Project 4 consists of the following parts

 - Part A: Hardware/software co-design of an access control device (lab week 14: https://github.com/selabhvl/dat110public/blob/master/week14/week14.md)
-- Part B: Connecting IoT devices to the cloud (this lab)
+- Part B: Connecting IoT devices to the cloud (this lab / week)
 - Part C: Writing a 5-page report on Parts A and B (course week 16)

 ### Project 4 - Part A

 In this part you will be connecting your access control device from Part A to the cloud.

 In part A you implemented the control part of the access control device using the TinkerCAD: https://www.tinkercad.com/ simulator.

-As TinkerCAD does not provide support for connecting the circuit design to the Internet and as  we do not have sufficient physical Arduino-devices with network cards available for use, you will be provided with a virtual access control device implemented using Java.
+As TinkerCAD does not provide support for connecting the circuit design to the Internet, and as we do not have sufficient physical Arduino devices with network cards available for use, you will be provided with a virtual access control device implemented using Java.

 You are then required to implement the network part of the virtual access control device which will use the HTTP protocol to connect to a REST-based cloud service implementing using the [Spark/Java micro-service framework](http://sparkjava.com).
-At the end of the you should have a completed IoT-cloud system solution in which the access control IoT device is connected to a cloud service that makes it possible to track when the system has been locked/unlocked and also change the access code.
+At the end of the you should have a completed IoT-cloud system solution in which the IoT access control device is connected to a cloud service that makes it possible to track when the system has been locked/unlocked and also change the current access code.

-The principles that you will apply to develop your IoT-cloud solution similar to what was demonstrated in the lectures in IoT using the red-green counters examples.
+The principles that you will apply to develop your IoT-cloud solution is similar to what was demonstrated in the lectures on IoT by means of the red-green counters examples.

 ### Security and Storage

-In a complete implementation of the system, we would also make sure that the cloud service is secure by:
+In a completed implementation of the system, we would also ensure that the service is secure by means of

-- confidentiality using transport layer security to encrypt the communication between the IoT device and the cloud service
+- *confidentiality* using transport layer security to encrypt the communication between the IoT access control device and the cloud service

-- authentication by making sure that only authenticated software could access the cloud service
+- *authentication* such that only authenticated software could access the cloud service

-- authorisation by making sure that only an owner could retrieve the access log and that only an administrator would be able to make modification to the access codes.
+- *authorisation* such that only an owner could retrieve the access log and such that only an administrator would be able to change the access code.

 As we have not yet covered security in the course, we will omit this for now.
-Once you have learned about security you are encouraged to revisit your implementation and implement security.
+Once you have learned about security, you are encouraged to revisit your implementation and implement security mechanism as outlined above.

-In a complete implementation, the cloud service would also use a database for storing the information such that it is made persistent across starts and stops of the service.
+In a complete implementation, the cloud service would also use a database for storing the information such that it becomes persistent across starts and stops of the service.
+It would also implement fault-tolerance such that the access log was updated even if the acccess control device may have been without network connectivity for a while.
 For this project, we will simply stored the information in memory so be aware that information will be lost between restarts.

 ### Step 1: Virtual Access Control Device

-The implementation of the sensor-actuator control for the access device can be found in the following Eclipse-project:
+The implementation of the sensor-actuator control for the access control device can be found in the following Eclipse-project:

-TODO: LINK
+**TODO** ADD LINK

-The project implements a virtual access control device with the same functionality as in Part A of project 4.
-The project is organised into the following packages:
+The project implements a virtual access control device with similar as in Part A. The project is organised into the following packages:

 - `no.hvl.dat110.aciotdevice.main` contains the main-method for the virtual device.